 AAFT School of Animation has an outstanding learning environment for budding artists in the field of multimedia and animation.
 Our teaching pedagogy follows the rule of thumb which is to work from low to high.
-It implies that for our students to realize a career in animation seriously at or after graduation, we encourage them by starting out at the basic level which involves drawing or sketching a character of their choice, and then moving on to next level of constructing a clay sculpture of their character.
+It implies that for our students to realize a career in animation seriously at or after graduation, we encourage them by starting out at the basic level which involves drawing or sketching a character of their choice and then moving on to the next level of constructing a clay sculpture of their character.

-Character Sculpting is a critical step in animation production that enhances the conceptual skills in the learners, whether they want to become cartoon animators, or concept designers who make use of animation softwares for the Architectural designs, Industrial prototype designs, Automobile designs, etc. Every artist, in order to create an animation of International quality, must visualize.
-This pre-visualization activity is one of the important parts of pre-production stage in creating a 2D form into a 3D sculpture, as it is the only “real” representation of characters existing in a flat two-dimensional world.
+Character Sculpting is a critical step in animation production that enhances the conceptual skills in the learners, whether they want to become cartoon animators, or concept designers who make use of animation software for Architectural designs, Industrial prototype designs, Automobile designs, etc. Every artist, in order to create an animation of International quality, must visualize.
+This pre-visualization activity is one of the important parts of the pre-production stage in creating a 2D form into a 3D sculpture, as it is the only “real” representation of characters existing in a flat two-dimensional world.